tanhauhau/tanhauhau.github.io/content/blog/step-by-step-guide-for-writing-a-babel-transformation/index.md

 - [What is an Abstract Syntax Tree ](https://blog.bitsrc.io/what-is-an-abstract-syntax-tree-7502b71bde27) by [Chidume Nnamdi](https://twitter.com/ngArchangel)

 To summarize, AST is a tree representation of your code.
-In the case for JavaScript, the JavaScript AST follows the [estree specification](https://github.com/estree/estree).
+In the case of JavaScript, the JavaScript AST follows the [estree specification](https://github.com/estree/estree).

 AST represents your code, the structure and the meaning of your code.
-So it allows compiler to generate machine code out of it, interpreter to executes it, or tools like [babel](https://babeljs.io) or [prettier](https://prettier.io) to transform and format it.
+So it allows the compiler to generate machine code out of it, interpreter to executes it, or tools like [babel](https://babeljs.io) or [prettier](https://prettier.io) to transform and format it.

-So now you know what is AST, we are going to write code to transform your code with `babel` by using AST.
+So now you know what is AST, we will write code to transform your code with `babel` by using AST.

 ## How to use babel to transform code